 But what exactly does it mean to spend your time well?
 To explore this, Harvest and CreativeMornings are joining forces once again to bring you a deeper reflection on time, with a second season of Time Well Spent.

 Time Well Spent is an interview series made for anyone who wants to feel more satisfaction and joy from their days.
 Anyone curious about their relationship with time and the way that it ebbs and flows over the course of a lifetime.
-We asked four creative leaders who have devoted their careers and lives to solving unique problems — transforming organizations, building movements, developing self-knowledge, and creating pathways — about what they’ve discovered from managing their time throughout the seasons of their personal and professional lives.
-Each interview is packed with useful tips, resources, and timeless wisdom so that you can have more clarity and insight into spending your time well.
+We asked four inspiring people who have devoted their careers and lives to creative pursuits — running a fashion label, uncovering hidden truths, making data more human, and writing new chapters — about what they’ve discovered about time throughout the seasons of their personal and professional lives.
+Each interview is generously packed with useful tips, resources, and timeless wisdom that may guide you on your own path to unlocking what it means to spend your time well.

-Here’s what we’ve learned: Spending time well isn’t simply about structuring each moment with rigid parameters.
-It’s about reminding ourselves about what really matters each day and letting the other details fall into place.
-It’s about practicing how to spend our days in a way we’re proud of and in a way that we won't regret.
+Here’s what we’ve learned: Spending time well isn’t about structuring each moment with rigid parameters.
+It’s about tapping into what truly matters each day, the people we love and the pursuits we value, and letting the other details fall into place.
+It’s about adapting to life’s unexpected twists, shifting focus away from the things we can’t control, and spending our days in ways we find meaningful.

-Through this unique series, we hope you’ll use these reflections to undertake your own mindful analysis of what time well spent means to you and, in turn, commit to dedicating your time to the things that matter most.
+Through this timely series, we hope you’ll use these reflections to inform your own mindful analysis of what time well spent means to you and, in turn, commit to dedicating your time to the things that matter most.
 This is your permission slip to seize the day.